 As to be expected, the ETFs for gold, coal, and copper were all down in 2013.

-SPDR Gold Shares (NYSE: GLD) fell by nearly 30 percent the year.
-Over the same period, the EFT for coal, Market Vectors Coal (NYSE: KOL), was off by more than 20 percent. iPath DJ-UBS Copper (NYSE: JJC) plunged over 10 percent for 2013.
+SPDR Gold Shares (NYSE: GLD) fell by nearly 30 percent over the year.
+Over the same period, the ETF for coal, Market Vectors Coal (NYSE: KOL), was off by more than 20 percent. iPath DJ-UBS Copper (NYSE: JJC) plunged over 10 percent for 2013.

 Obviously, gold, coal, and copper are not going out of business, no matter how bearish the performance was for the publicly traded companies in 2013.